apache/cordova-docs/www/_posts/2021-02-13-inappbrowser-release-5.0.0.md

 ## Release Highlights

+This is a new major version with breaking changes which requires at least `cordova-android@9.0.0` and `cordova-ios@6.0.0`.
+Make sure to check and update your platforms.

 The most notable improvements in this major release are:

 * The InAppBrowser and main webview now share web resources again (like cookies, sessions etc.).